raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 ---

-# Exchange (using Garden SDK)
+# Bridge (using Garden SDK)

 :::note
-This cookbook demonstrates the basic implementations to integrate Garden sdk to perform various actions like fetching quotes, swapping, fetching orders from orderbook.
-For completely working example demo app refer to [catalogfi/sdk-demo-app](https://github.com/catalogfi/sdk-demo-app).
+This cookbook demonstrates the basic implementations to integrate Garden SDK to perform various actions like fetching quotes, swapping, and fetching orders from the orderbook.
+For a completely working example, refer to [catalogfi/sdk-demo-app](https://github.com/catalogfi/sdk-demo-app).
 :::

 This cookbook demonstrates how to build a simple bridge using Garden SDK in a Next.js environment.
 Garden SDK provides a seamless way to perform swaps between any two [supported assets](../SupportedChains.mdx).
-But for now the demonstration of this cookbook is limited to BTC (`testnet4`) to WBTC (`Ethereum Sepolia`)
+For this demonstration, we'll focus on swaps between BTC (`testnet4`) and WBTC (`Ethereum Sepolia`).

 ## What you'll build